chauff/cse1500-web-transcripts/README.md

 The **Web technology materials and resources** of the 2019/20 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here.

-They were initially created for the 2018/19 edition of the course.
-Lectures with a 🚧 marker are not yet finalized for the 2019/20 edition and small changes are possible.
+They were initially created for the 2018/19 edition of the course and have been updated for this year's edition.

 The database materials (lectures/assignments) are not included here!
 You can find them on Brightspace!
 Due to the many code examples in the web technology lectures we opted to maintain the materials in a GitHub repository.